SentineNet-AI-SpringBoard/Clause-AI/README.md

-# Clause-AI

-# 📑 CLAUSEAI — Multi-Agent Contract Risk Analysis using RAG
+#  CLAUSEAI

+### AI Tool to Read and Analyze Legal Contracts Automatically

+---

 ## 📌 Project Overview

-CLAUSEAI is an AI-powered contract analysis system that uses **Retrieval-Augmented Generation (RAG)** and **multi-agent LLM architecture** to automatically extract, analyze, and assess risks from legal contracts.

-The system processes raw contract documents, creates semantic embeddings, stores them in a Pinecone vector database, retrieves relevant contract clauses using RAG, and passes them to specialized AI agents to detect risks in different domains.
+ClauseAI is an AI-powered system designed to **automate legal contract analysis**, improving efficiency and precision while generating customized, actionable reports.
+It leverages a **Retrieval-Augmented Generation (RAG)** pipeline combined with a **multi-agent architecture**, where each AI agent specializes in a distinct contract domain such as **Legal, Compliance, Finance, and Operations**.

+This project implements an end-to-end pipeline to:

+* Read contract documents
+* Retrieve relevant clauses using semantic search
+* Analyze risks using specialized AI agents
+* Produce structured, traceable risk reports

+The overall objective and workflow follow the design described in the project document:
+“ClauseAI is an AI-powered system designed to automate the process of contract analysis, leveraging a multi-agent framework where each AI agent specializes in a distinct domain such as compliance, finance, and operations to deliver comprehensive insights.”

 ---

 ## 🎯 Project Objectives

+* Automate extraction of key contract clauses
-* Extract relevant contract clauses using semantic search (RAG)
+* Perform semantic search using Pinecone vector database
+* Implement RAG-based retrieval for relevant context
-* Build domain-specific AI agents for:
+* Build domain-specific AI agents:

-  * Legal Risk Analysis
+  * Legal Risk Agent
-  * Compliance Risk Analysis
+  * Compliance Risk Agent
-  * Finance Risk Analysis
+  * Finance Risk Agent
-  * Operations Risk Analysis
+  * Operations Risk Agent
-* Assess risk levels (Low / Medium / High)
+* Assess contract risk levels (Low / Medium / High)
-* Store traceable outputs for reproducibility
+* Generate traceable and reproducible JSON reports

 ---